Sacusa/MoCha/README.md

 1. __JPP__: The immediate value is 8b wide.
 This value is treated as a signed value.
 The following steps are performed:

     * The immediate value is first added to the PC's lower order byte, with the result stored back into PC.
-    * 0 is added to the higher order byte, which also adds to it the carry value of the previous computation.
+    * 0 is added to the higher order byte, which also adds to it the carry value of the previous computation, and the result stored back into PC.
-    * The immediate value is passed as-is to the accumulator.
-This sets S flag appropriately.
+    * The immediate value is passed as-is to the accumulator, and then added to itself.
+This will set the C flag if the immediate value is negative.
-    * At this point , if S=0 then the next instruction is fetched.
-    * Otherwise, -1 (see \[[1]\] below) is added to the higher order byte and stored back.
+    * 0 is subtracted from the higher order byte, which also subtracts the carry value from it.
+The result stored back into PC

 1. __JPR__: The AR value is 8b wide.
 This value is treated as an unsigned value.
 It is fed as-is into the PC's lower order byte.
 The higher order byte is made all 0s.

 1. __CAD__: The PC value now occupies two places on the stack.
-Its higher order byte is pushed first, followed by the lower order byte.
+Its lower order byte is pushed first, followed by the higher order byte.
 The immediate address is fed as-is into the PC's lower order byte.
 The higher order byte is made all 0s.

 1. __CAR__: The PC value now occupies two places on the stack.
-Its higher order byte is pushed first, followed by the lower order byte.
+Its lower order byte is pushed first, followed by the higher order byte.
 The AR value is fed as-is into the PC's lower order byte.
 The higher order byte is made all 0s.

 1. __RET__: The value is restored into the PC the same way it is stored.
-The first value popped off is stored into the lower order byte, followed by the next value which is stored into the higher order byte.
+The first value popped off is stored into the higher order byte, followed by the next value which is stored into the lower order byte.

 ### __1.2 Data Memory__